AmadeusITGroup/cloud-cost-allocation/README.md

         * They are inferred as the ones consuming the cloud cost items whose tags match the *ProviderCostAllocationCloudTagSelector* expression
     * The cost allocation keys are set as the amortized costs of the matching cloud cost items
     * This type of cost allocation is convenient to allocate costs to consumer services that run directly on the cloud proportionally to their cloud costs
-    * Note that service cost allocation is "all or nothing" for each service instance
-        * If consumer tags are set for some cost items of a service instance but not for others, then all the cost of the service instance will be allocated based on the cost allocation keys generated from the consumer tags that are set
-        * In other words: The costs resources that do not have consumer tags will be allocated together with the costs of resources that have tags
 2. *'Cost'*
     * The cost is allocated to the consumer services proportionally to their amortized costs
-    * Technically, amortized costs are globally allocated to service instances in a first time, in ignoring this type of cost allocation
+    * Technically, amortized costs are globally allocated to service instances in a first time, while ignoring this type of cost allocation
     * The amortized costs resulting from this cost allocation are used in a second pass as cost allocation keys to perform the actual cost allocation
-    * Although this type of cost allocation is convenient to avoid bothering about cost allocation keys, it can produce results that are hardly predictable and understandable, depending on the complexity of the global cost allocation hierarchy
+    * Although this type of cost allocation is convenient to avoid bothering about cost allocation keys, it can produce results that are hardly predictable and understandable, depending on the complexity of the global cost allocation graph

 Examples of *'CloudTagSelector'* and *'Cost'* cost allocation types are available in the test `test3`.